felixgeo/GEOG507/README.md

 **Lecture notes**

--   [Leture 1: Introduction](Lectures/Lecture1_Introduction.html) and the role of statistics in GIScience
+-   [Lecture 1: Introduction](Lectures/Lecture1_Introduction.html) and the role of statistics in GIScience
 -   Lecture 2: Data types and characteristics of geospatial data
 -   Lecture 3: Descriptive statistics and central tendency
 -   Lecture 4: Spatial data processing and descriptive spatial statistics